 - There are 20 ScotWind projects with seabed option agreements.
 The first 17 successful projects were announced in April 2022.
 These were joined in October 2022 by three further projects, granted agreements through the Clearing process. - These agreements are for up to ten years.
 Crown Estate Scotland will offer a full seabed lease (enabling projects to be built and operated) once developers have secured the necessary consents, licences, and finance. - ScotWind is 'plan-led'.
 This means that all sites are within the areas of seabed identified in the Scottish Government's Sectoral Marine Plan for Offshore Wind. - Supply chain commitments were required from the outset.
-This approach the first of its kind will ensure a focus from the earliest stage on supply chain capacity to develop and deliver the projects. - Latest figures, taking into account all 20 projects, now show initial total Scottish commitments total £28.8bn, indicating an average of £1.4bn investment in Scotland per project built, and £1bn investment in Scotland per gigawatt of capacity built. - Offshore wind projects typically take several years to plan, develop, and build.
-ScotWind projects are expected to be built from the late 2020s onwards. - 14 of the 20 projects are for floating rather than fixed turbines.
+This approach the first of its kind will ensure a focus from the earliest stage on supply chain capacity to develop and deliver the projects. - Latest figures, taking into account all 20 projects, now show initial total Scottish commitments total £28.8bn, indicating an average of £1.5bn investment in Scotland per project built. - Offshore wind projects typically take several years to plan, develop, and build.
+ScotWind projects are expected to be built from the late 2020s onwards. - 13 of the 20 projects are for floating rather than fixed turbines.
 Scotland is already a world leader in floating wind test and demonstration.
 Commercial-scale projects will place Scotland at the forefront of this global technology.